-I like to think of wellness from the brain’s point of view, specifically how what we think, what we eat, and how we move impact our brain’s structure, chemistry and function.
+I like to think of wellness from the brain’s point of view, specifically how what we think, what we eat, and how we move to impact our brain’s structure, chemistry, and function.

 I’m a bit of a brain nerd.
-I completed my Bachelor of Science degree at the University of Lethbridge’s renowned Department of Neuroscience, and have since been fascinated by our body’s control centre and its importance in health and happiness.
-This fascination led me to develop a three-pronged approach called the Trifecta of Wellness – stress management, exercise and nutrition – that produces optimal brain chemistry.
+I completed my Bachelor of Science degree at the University of Lethbridge’s renowned Department of Neuroscience, and have since been fascinated by our body’s control center and its importance in health and happiness.
+This fascination led me to develop a three-pronged approach called the Trifecta of Wellness – stress management, exercise, and nutrition – that produces optimal brain chemistry.

 If optimal brain chemistry sounds a bit complicated, think of it in terms of feelings.
 Every thought and every action has a physical effect on the brain, whether positive or negative.
 In the simplest of terms, positive effects feel good, negative effects feel bad.

 Developing optimal brain chemistry through stress management, exercise and nutrition will produce good feelings.
 And isn't that the bottom line of how everyone wants to feel?

 Side effects of feeling good can include weight loss, improved health, increased productivity, and greater positivity.

 Here are a few stress management, exercise, and nutrition tips, guaranteed to produce optimal brain chemistry and boost your health and happiness.

 1. Stress Management: Develop mindfulness

 Developing mindfulness is the foundation of my wellness coaching program – an eight-week, one-on-one intensive – because it’s produced the most dramatic, incredible, and seemingly magical results in my own life, and now in my clients’ lives, to my great delight.

 In my twenties (I’m now 34), I was a full-time personal trainer, group fitness instructor, and older adult specialist working in college and university athletics, retirement homes, fitness centers, and boutique wellness facilities.